-This syllabus has been approved by the Head of Stockholm Business School, Stockholm University, 2019-05-08
+This syllabus has been approved by the Head of Stockholm Business School, Stockholm University 2019-05-08, and revised by the Head of Department, Stockholm Business School 2020-10-15.

 Prerequisites and special admittance requirements

 Bachelor's degree comprising 180 HE credits with at least 60 HE credits in Business Administration, or the equivalent.
 English 6, or equivalent.